nicholasjackson/terraform-aws-open-faas-nomad/README.md

-# Demo of OpenFaas Running on Nomad
+# Simple OpenFaas instance Running on Nomad in AWS

 ## Creating a cluster